JGCRI/xanthos/README.md

 # Quality control
 This model was intensively tested by cases of different climate forcing on Linux and Windows.
 Two example cases were included with the input climate data files, to help the user get familiar with the features and functions of Xanthos:
   A. Case for a historical run, and with options for aggregation, diagnostics, accessible water and time series plots, turned on.
   B. Case for a future run, with the initial channel storage and soil moisture data taken from the ending values of case A, and with basic options.

-A direct indicator of performance is the automatically generated log file.
+An automatically generated log file provides details of each model run.
 The log file lists model settings, the processing steps, and CPU cost and warnings if applicable.
 The diagnostics module provides another option for the user to examine the quality of the model results of runoff.
 It compares the runoff results by basin scale, country scale or region scale to data sets of other models, such as the Variable Infiltration Capacity (VIC) model [8], Water Balance Model (WBM) and Water Balance Model Composite (WBMc) [9], UNH/GRDC [10-11].
 Figure 5 is a scatter plot that shows an example of the plots created by the diagnostics module.
-If the scatters are blew the “x=y” line, the model overestimates the runoff compared to four models (e.g., VIC, WBM, WBMc and UNH/GRDC), and if they are above then the model underestimates.
+If the scatters are below the “x=y” line, the model overestimates the runoff compared to four models (e.g., VIC, WBM, WBMc and UNH/GRDC), and if they are above then the model underestimates.
 The gridded streamflow outputs are not regulated streamflow results.
 They are not available for direct comparison with other researches (for example, Dai’s results [12]), and hence are not included in diagnostics.

 ![alt-text](https://github.com/JGCRI/xanthos/blob/master/docs/diag_basin.png)
 Figure 5: Example of diagnostics plot for comparison of averaged annual runoff with results from other models at basin scale.

+# Reuse potential
+The Python and dependent library packages used are all open-source.
+This model is highly modularized as described previously.
+Each module is able to be used independently by the user.
+Modification of a certain step could be restricted to the corresponding module.
+Extension of the model is achievable by adding a new module to an existing sub-folder or a new sub-folder.
+Documentation is organized through intensive comments inside the python code and the example configuration file.
+Execution will also produce a detailed log file lists model settings, the processing steps, CPU cost and warnings if applicable.

+For application purpose, there is also several options to output the gridded results.
+Two types of file format, CSV or NetCDF.
+Two choices of unit, mm/month or billion m3/month.
+And also, the user can determine if annual results are needed by combining 12-month results together (The unit is mm/year or billion m3/year).

+Xanthos is built as a part of integrated software for global water demand/supply/scarcity model, which the authors’ team is continuing the development.

+# Programming language
+Python (2.7.11)

+# Dependencies
+NumPy (version 1.11)

+Scipy (version 0.18)

+Matplotlib (version 1.5)

+Pandas (version 0.19)

+Netcdf (version 1.2.4)

 # References

 [1]   Edmonds, J., and Reilly J. M., 1985.
 Global Energy: Assessing the Future.
 Oxford University Press, New York, pp.317.